cryptomator/docs/source/android/cloud-management.rst

 Login Local Storage
 -----------------------

-There can be used two types of local storages:

-* "Default storage" : This is the default internal storage of the android phone.
-* "Custom location" : Using custom locatins you can access a vault stored on e.g. a removabal device like a SD card

-The following pictures describes how to setup a custom location to access vaults stored on the SD card:
+The following pictures describes how to setup a location to access vaults stored on the internal storage of the device (the same applies for vaults located e.g. on a SD card):

 .. image:: ../img/android/add-localstorage-login-provider-0.png
     :alt: How to handle cloud services with Android